 This writing-intensive course explores the concept of spirituality as it relates to the person who is involved in the health care system.
 Since illness and stress can amplify spiritual concerns and needs, health care professionals are in a unique position to assist the patient/client in meeting those needs.
 This course explores the relationship between health care professionals and those they serve.
 Topics include performing spiritual assessment, identifying those experiencing spiritual well-being as well as those experiencing a threat to spiritual well-being, and planning and evaluating care related to spiritual wellness.
 A spiritual care framework is used to apply these concepts to a variety of populations in diverse clinical settings.

 The course explores the impact of numerous professional and societal forces on health care policy and practice.
-Content includes an analysis of current studies; nursing care policy and position statements; political, environmental, and cultural issues; and changing nursing roles.
+Content includes an analysis of current studies; health care policy and position statements; political, environmental, and cultural issues; and changing health care roles.
 The study of these issues examines the impact on health care delivery systems in society.

-This course, designed for health care professionals (providers, educators, and managers), introduces the student to major ethical theory, principles, and models for the recognition, analysis, and resolution of ethical dilemmas in health care practice.
+This course introduces students to major ethical theory, principles, and models for the recognition, analysis, and resolution of ethical dilemmas in health care practice.
 Students learn how to approach ethical dilemmas using theoretical frameworks and decision-making processes.
-Through the use of case studies, students are introduced to health topics such as patients’ rights (paternalism, informed consent to therapy, participation in research); dilemmas of life and death (euthanasia, abortion, transplants, gene therapy, care for the dying); allocation of health care resources; and special dilemmas of health care professionals.
+Through the use of case studies, students are introduced to health topics such as patients’ rights, dilemmas of life and death, allocation of health care resources, and special dilemmas of health care professionals.
 This course also includes a review of classic cases in health care ethics and how they have shaped health policy.
 An overview of patient education and ethics and a discussion on the professional codes of ethics and standards are also part of this course.

 This writing intensive course introduces students to the purpose of research as applied in health care.
 Students examine the role of various research methods, including evidence-based practice, in communicating with patients and providers to improve health care.
 Students identify and develop the skills necessary to communicate effectively in the areas of interpersonal communication, group dynamics, diversity, motivation, team building, and conflict resolution.